BugSwarm/bugswarm/README.md

 ```
 ## Setting up BugSwarm
 1. System requirements:
+    * A Unix-based operating system.
+(BugSwarm does not support Windows.)
     * The `sudo` command is installed on the system.
     * You have `sudo` privileges on the system.
     * The system uses `apt-get` to manage packages (or you may need to edit